codepath/android_guides/Loading-Contacts-with-Content-Providers.md

 There are two approaches to accessing data from content providers:

 1. Execute `CursorLoader`, iterate result cursor and construct `ArrayList` of objects
-2. Use the `LoaderManager` to execute query and bind result cursor to list using `SimpleCursorAdapter`
+2. Use the `LoaderManager` to execute query asynchronously and bind result cursor to list using `SimpleCursorAdapter`

 The different method are both outlined below.
 In the first, the content provider data for contacts is loaded synchronously and the cursor is iterated manually into an `ArrayList<Contact>` objects.
 In the second, the loader manager is used to fetch the cursor and the cursor is loaded directly into a `SimpleCursorAdapter`.